+Note 1 - In the event of termination due to a redundancy situation the Company will pay an amount equivalent to 3 months' salary.
 Note 2 - In the event of termination due to a redundancy situation the Company will pay an amount equivalent to 6 months' salary.